praneet1988/ELeFHAnt/README.md

 validatePredictions: logical indicator (TRUE or FALSE) to assess predictions by computing number of markers shared between assigned celltype and annotated cluster

 selectanchorfeatures: number of anchor features to use for integrating datasets (Default: 2000)

+ntree: number of trees randomForest classifier should build (Default: 500)
 ```
 ## Output
 ```